Skip to content

 Interrupt processing

-For implementing a version of your program with an event-driven detection of the button and joystick press, you must apply some changes to the program developed in the part I of the codelab.
-The major change is that you must register a function that is called upon button or joystick press.
+To implement a version of your program with an event-driven detection of the button press, you must apply some changes to the program developed in the part I of the codelab.
+The major change is that you must register a function that is called upon button press.

-• Replace the constructor of the ResetDevice class with a constructor that takes a callback argument, as illustrated below.
-Please note the use of the template class mbed::Callback in the definition of the constructor.
-This template acts as an object-oriented version of a pointer to a function.
-Callback is a generic class that allows defining callback methods on different classes and with different signatures.
-In the example below, the use of void() in mbed::Callback<void()> means that the callback is a method that is not returning any value (void) and that takes no parameter (()).
+• Replace the constructor of the ResetDevice class with one that takes a callback argument, as illustrated below.
+Note the use of the std::function wrapper, which stores a reference to a callable object.
+This template class acts as an object-oriented version of a function pointer, allowing you to define callback methods with different signatures on different classes.
+In the example below, the use of void() in std::function<void()> means that the callback is a method that does not return a value (void) and takes no parameters (()).

 static_scheduling_with_event/reset_device.hpp